 It is crazy to think how the way you feel impacts your ability to solve problems.
 Senior programmers often recommend coding when you don’t think of anything that is bugging your brain constantly such as paying the bills, worrying about your kids’ health, looking for another job, thinking about the discussion you had with your relative, etc. Your brain is not fully focused on what needs to be focused.
 Being frustrated leads to the same.
 By being frustrated, you become more concerned about not making things work rather than finding alternatives to making it work.

 One of my bosses once told me: One of the best work happens when we are relaxed.
 It’s true.
 It gives freedom to your brain to explore and discover new ways to make things happen.
 Sometimes, frustration makes us keep the focus on the solution we are trying to implement which got us stuck at first.
-This leads us to not trying different alternatives because we insist on making work the first piece of code written.
+This leads us to not try different alternatives because we insist on making work the first piece of code written.

 3. Read and Try to Understand The Error